adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 The radio configuration took me the longest to figure out, because I had assumed I had done it right the first time.
 I was making tons of tweaks to HBnet in hopes I could get it to parse a message.
 The first issue I found was that my radio was sending "3/4 Rate data" or "trellis" as the error correction protocol.
 HBnet doesn't support 3/4 rate data, so I had to figure out how to get it to use 1/2 rate data.
 I had assumed at first that 1/2 rate data was a newer feature, but after some fiddling I found that disabling "Data Call Confirm" was the solution to my problem for my radio.
 Confirmed data appears to use a slightly different header format as well for the FEC layer (See ETSI TS 102 361-3 section 5.3 and 5.4 if you're interested in details).

-After that, I had problems getting my radio to recieve messages.
+After that, I had problems getting my radio to receive messages.
 The solution there was to disable Network PC forwarding.
 I only found this option when I was playing with some third party software that connects to the radio to act as a SMS service.
 After changing a few things in HBnet (UDP Destination port and a slight change to a header); My radio was receiving SMS messages just fine

 Changing all those settings fixed my issues with Brandmeister's (A large DMR network for ham radio operators) SMS services.
 It was a config issue all along!